bobbybouwmann/entry/README.md

 ```
 'Blackbirddev\Entry\EntryServiceProvider',
 ```
-In the same file add the facade at the end of the `$aliases` array:
+In the same file add the facade at the end gof the `$aliases` array:
 ```
 'Entry      => 'Blackbirddev\Entry\EntryFacade',
 ```
-The next step is to add add the migration, seeds and config files to your project.
+The next step is to add the migration, models, seeds and config files to your project.
 To do this run this command:
 ```
 $ php artisan vendor:publish --provider="Blackbirddev\Entry\EntryServiceProvider"
 ```
-**Note: If you only want the migrations, seeds or config files then you can use the tag for that!
+**Note: If you only want the migrations, seeds, models or config files then you can use the tag for that!
 For example:**
 ```
 $ php artisan vendor:publish --provider="Blackbirddev\Entry\EntryServiceProvider" --tag="config"
 ```